 You can request a quote for an 'asbestos survey and building materials report'.
 This is a comprehensive survey to determine the presence, location, extent, condition and recommendations of suspected asbestos in all areas of your home or workplace.
 This report includes sampling and testing of materials attached to your report.

 The last thing you should do is panic.
-The first thing you should do is exit and isolate the area you think is contaminated with asbestos and contact us for assistance.
+The first thing we recommend you do (if still in the contaminated area) is wear a P2 dust mask, remove any suspected contaminated clothing or tools and place them in a sealed plastic bag.
+Exit and isolate the area you think is contaminated with asbestos and de-contaminate your self with disposable wet wipes.
+Ensure you do not cross-contaminate other areas from dust/debris on shoes.
+Contact Asbestex for assistance.
 DO NOT VACUUM the area.
-Domestic vacuum cleaners are unsuitable and should never be used, even if they have a HEPA filter.
+Domestic vacuum cleaners are unsuitable and should NEVER BE USED, even if they have a 'HEPA' filter.
 Asbestex offers 24/7 emergency assistance for clean ups and cordoning off contaminated areas.
 It is very important to assess the amount of your exposure after the incident.
 Time / Exposure = Risk.

-There is no way of medically diagnosing asbestos exposure days or months after your exposure.
+There is no way of medically diagnosing asbestos exposure days, months or even years after your exposure.
 This is because minute particles cannot be detected even with the most sophisticated x-ray machines available to us today.

 Talk to your doctor about whether you should get regular health check-ups to look for signs of asbestos-related diseases.
-This is especially important if you are a smoker.
+This is especially important if you are a smoker or worked with asbestos regularly.
 You may want to ask about seeing a doctor experienced with asbestos-related diseases.
 Some doctors recommend that people with heavy asbestos exposure get regular chest x-rays or CT scans and lung function tests.